Federal Emergency Management Agency (FEMA)

 Unit for Sustainable Development and Environment, Organization of American States

 The Web page of the Natural Hazards Project of the Unit for Sustainable Development and Environment, Organization of American States contains information, in Spanish and English, about the project's various natural hazard mitigation activities - including programs in the areas of transportation vulnerability reduction, education vulnerability reduction (including effective postdisaster school reconstruction), and floodplain management - as well as announcements about upcoming activities, the project's internship program, and contact information.

 Public Safety Canada offers emergency management and preparedness information in English or en francais.

 Emergency Management Australia has jazzed up its Web site with a new look and new information.
 The site includes a section describing the agency's programs and structure as well as pages covering current EMA activities, EMA media releases, and emergency management generally.
 It also provides a virtual library, community information, a summary of available education and training, and a list of conferences.
 It also provides an extensive new section on "Disaster Education for Schools," with pages for teachers, students, and school communities, as well as a news section and an index of school disaster education resources - from Web sites to books and videos.

 New Zealand Ministry of Civil Defense and Emergency Management

 The New Zealand Ministry of Civil Defense and Emergency Management deals with natural and technological hazards and emergencies - providing national coordination and a range of support for local government and other emergency services.
-The office's Web site describes the agency, its programs and available training; offers tips on personal preparedness, as well as an overview of New Zealand hazards and disasters (particularly volcanoes); provides updates on ongoing emergencies; and furnishes an on-line version of the office's excellent periodical, Tephra Magazine.
+The office's Web site describes the agency, its programs and available training; offers tips on personal preparedness, as well as an overview of New Zealand hazards and disasters (particularly volcanoes).

 Asia-Pacific Natural Hazards and Vulnerabilities Atlas